MandlaTyindyi/Assessment2/README.md

 ##GENERAL INFO

 This project shows a simple use of a test automation tool to automate tests for a mobile application.
-In this project I used the "" apk file to try and demonstrate basic navigation and basic functionality.
+In this project I used the "android-ump-mobile-debug-67a35ff-1.apk" file to try and demonstrate basic navigation and basic functionality.

 ##TOOLS